 The process for the development of the recommended year 2035 regional transportation plan began with consideration and development of the travel demand management, transportation systems management, bicycle and pedestrian, and public transit elements of the plan.
-Arterial street and highway improvement and expansion was then considered only to address the residual highway traffic volumes and attendant traffic congestion which could not be expected to be alleviated by travel demand management, transportation systems management, bicycle and pedestrian facilities, and public transit.
+Arterial street and highway improvement and expansion was then considered only to address the residual highway traffic volumes and associated traffic congestion that could not be expected to be alleviated by travel demand management, transportation systems management, bicycle and pedestrian facilities, and public transit.

-Discussed in the remainder of this section are the public transit, bicycle and pedestrian facilities, transportation systems management, travel demand management, and arterial street and highway elements of the year 2035

-The 2035 regional transportation plan was designed to serve, and to be consistent with, the 2035 regional land use plan.
+Discussed in the remainder of this section are the public transit, bicycle and pedestrian facilities, transportation systems management, travel demand management, and arterial street and highway elements of the year 2035 regional transportation plan as amended.
+In addition, safety and security elements were created in 2011, under the guidance of the Advisory Committee on Regional Transportation System Planning, as refinements to the year 2035 regional transportation plan.

-Table 3.6Public Transit Element of the 2035 Regional Transportation Plan
+Table 3.6 Public Transit Element of the 2035 Regional Transportation Plan